nittalaviswanath/Loyal-Knight/README.md

 | `loyalKnight.liveScan.enabled` | Boolean | `true` | Enable real-time buffer scanning as you type. |
 | `loyalKnight.scanOnSave.enabled` | Boolean | `true` | Enable security and data-flow scan every time a file is saved. |

+By default, files like `package.json` and `package-lock.json` are automatically ignored to prevent false positives during entropy scanning.

 ## 🎮 Commands

 Access these commands via the Command Palette (`Ctrl+Shift+P` or `Cmd+Shift+P`):